WORKPLACE (EMPLOYERS & HR)

 Employers are recognising the benefits — job postings referencing neurodiversity have increased six-fold since 2019 (Financial Times, 2024).

-Together, these figures show both the scale of the challenge and the uncertainty that still exists.
+Together, these figures highlight both the scale of the challenge and the need for clearer, practical workplace responses.

 Assistive Technology & Workplace Support (via Remtek Systems Ltd)